This Beautiful Poem Explains Why We Owe Our Veterans Such A Debt Of Gratitude

 When they came home it was to a country that had come to despise their war, and to peers who could not separate the warrior from their feelings about the war.
 Vietnam veterans had to learn how to survive wars of a different kind on their return.
-Now, 50 years later, they are finally being honored for the sacrifices they made in places like Khe Sanh, Hue City, the Ashau Valley, and so many other nameless green hells.
+Decades later, they are finally being honored for the sacrifices they made in places like Khe Sanh, Hue City, the Ashau Valley, and so many other nameless green hells.

 Other veterans among fought and sacrificed in places like Grenada, Panama, Lebanon, and Kuwait and the sands of Iraq before the events of September 11, 2001.
 And there are many who kept the peace during the so-called Cold War in places like divided Berlin.